 - Cabarrus County: Kannapolis City Schools, A.L.
 Brown High School, Kannapolis, NC

 - Cabarrus County: Jay M Robinson High School, Concord, NC (Pending SACSCOC approval)

 - Gaston County: Gaston College, Dallas, NC

 - Iredell County: Unity Center, Statesville, NC

 - Mecklenburg County: Mallard Creek High School, Charlotte, NC

 - Rowan County: Jesse C. Carson High School, China Grove, NC

-The 39 hour MSA degree program consists of courses in educational leadership, research, technology, curriculum, law and instruction followed by a ten-month full-time internship under the direction of a principal-mentor and a university supervisor.
-The internship challenges students to demonstrate a thorough and well-integrated understanding of the principles, research findings, and theories addressed in their coursework and to apply these to educational practice and leadership situations.
-The internship provides a multitude of opportunities for the intern to progressively develop administrative competence and experience.
+The M.S.A. program requires a total of 39 credit hours in a combination of courses in educational leadership, research, technology, curriculum, and instruction.
+All students must complete the required academic year-long internship under the direction of a principal-mentor and a University supervisor.
+The internship challenges students to demonstrate a thorough and well-integrated understanding of the basic principles, research findings, and theories covered in their coursework and apply these to educational practice and leadership situations.